LTUC/prep-course-std/Day10/ProblemSolving/README.md

 Basically it is a notebook where you can write MD and JS in the same time.

-You need to install the following extinctions:
+You need to install the following extensions:

 - [Node.js Notebooks (REPL)](https://marketplace.visualstudio.com/items?itemName=donjayamanne.typescript-notebook)
 - [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)